BEST EXPERIENCES OF COLOMBIAN CULTURE

 Considering a trip to Colombia at the tip of South America?
+Explore BCD’s guide to the best experiences of Colombian culture.
 Once known for its drug-fueled violence, Colombia has made peace with its narco past and visitors can safely enjoy its dramatic scenery of rain forests, Andes mountains, coffee plantations, and Colonial cities dripping with Old World charm.
-Colombia's culture is a potpourri of indigenous, Spanish and African influences and while its traditions are diverse, a warm welcome is the common denominator.
-Here's our bird's-eye-view of Colombia's cultural attractions, followed by a growing collection of stories and interviews on places to go and people to meet!
+Colombian culture is a potpourri of indigenous, Spanish and African influences and while its traditions are diverse, a warm welcome is the common denominator.
+Here’s our bird’s-eye-view of the best of Colombian cultural, followed by a growing collection of stories and interviews on places to go and people to meet!

 Cartagena is a Caribbean colonial city founded in 1543 and a UNESCO World Heritage Site.
 The architecture includes cobbled streets and squares, fortified walls, the Castillo San Felipe de Barajas, and the La Popa convent.
 The neighborhood of Getsemani is home to restaurant La Plaza de Macondo, its artfully-decorated walls inspired by Gabriel García Márquez’s novel, One Hundred Years of Solitude.